 1 C. White Onion, Diced

 1 Jalapeño, Seeded & Diced

 2 Cloves Garlic, Minced

 Optional Suggested Toppings: Shredded Cheese, Diced Onion, Avocado, Fat Free Plain Greek Yogurt, Cilantro, Etc.

 If you use whole peeled tomatoes you will want to carefully smash the tomatoes at some point so that they break apart into smaller pieces.
-Careful though or you'll have tomato guts everywhere!
+Careful though or you'll have super hot tomato juice/seeds everywhere!